pubkey/rxdb/docs-src/custom-build.md

 ### validate

 The validation-module does the schema-validation when you insert or update a `RxDocument`.
+To use RxDB you always have to add a validation-module.
-Currently we have only one validation-module, which is using [is-my-json-valid](https://www.npmjs.com/package/is-my-json-valid) but you can also use your own validator instead.
+This one is using [is-my-json-valid](https://www.npmjs.com/package/is-my-json-valid) but you can also use your own validator instead.
 To import the default validation-module, do this:

 ```javascript
 // es6-import